-Every record in Hudi is uniquely identified by a HoodieKey, which is a pair of record key and partition path where the
+Every record in Hudi is uniquely identified by a primary key, which is a pair of record key and partition path where

-Hudi exposes a number of out of the box key generators that customers can use based on their need.
-Or can have their
+Hudi provides several key generators out of the box that users can use based on their need, while having a pluggable

 is the interface for KeyGenerator in Hudi for your reference.